Your Federal Rights

 Dear [HOA Board / Architectural Review Committee],

-This letter serves as courtesy notification of my plan to install a satellite internet receiving antenna (Starlink, manufactured by SpaceX) at my property at [your address].
-The installation is scheduled for [date or approximate timeframe].
+This letter provides courtesy notice of my planned installation of a satellite internet receiving antenna (Starlink, manufactured by SpaceX) at my property at [your address].
+The work is scheduled for [date or approximate timeframe].

-Under the OTARD rule, homeowners associations may not prohibit, restrict, or unreasonably delay the installation of satellite antennas within the protected size limit on property that I own or exclusively control.
+Under the OTARD rule, homeowners associations may not prohibit, restrict, or unreasonably delay the installation of protected satellite antennas on property that I own or exclusively control.
 This federal regulation preempts any conflicting HOA covenant, restriction, or architectural guideline.

 The installation will be performed by a licensed and insured professional installer, The Orbit Tech (theorbittech.com).
 The planned location is [describe: e.g., "rear-facing rooftop," "ground-level pole mount in backyard"].
-All cable routing will be concealed and professionally finished to minimize visual impact.
+Cable routing will be concealed where practical and professionally finished to minimize visual impact.

-I am happy to discuss the installation details with the architectural review committee if you have any questions.
-Please note that this notification is provided as a courtesy per our community guidelines, consistent with my rights under federal law.
+I am available to discuss practical installation details with the architectural review committee if needed.
+This notice is provided as a courtesy and consistent with my rights under federal law.

 Thank you for your attention to this matter.